The Bernardi process and torsor structures on spanning trees: Comparison between the Bernardi and rotor-routing torsors

 In the next step of rotor-routing, the chip will be sent to $x_{\ell _2+ 1}$.
 If $x_{\ell_2 + 1} \not\in A$ then $S_{\ell_2 + 1} = T''$ is a spanning tree.
 Otherwise, $S_{\ell_2 + 1}$ will again contain a unique directed cycle $C'$ and the next several steps of rotor-routing will reverse this directed cycle.
 This process will continue a finite number of times until we reach some $\ell_t$ such that $x_{\ell_t + 1} = x''$ and $S_{\ell_t + 1} = T''$.

 It follows that, during the entire process of rotor-routing from $T$ to $T''$, $T''$ can be obtained from $T$ by deleting an edge $e'$ incident to $x$ and the component $B$ and adding an edge $e''$ from $x_{\ell_t}$ to $x''$.
+Since $T''$ is the first spanning which tree appears in this process, we know that $e'$ is the next edge after $e''$ in the cyclic order around $T|_A$ joining $A$ to $B$, otherwise the next edge (if it existed) after $e''$ would produce a spanning tree when it is encountered during the rotor routing process.
 As in Case 1, we may assume that the initial data for the Bernardi process are $(x'',e'')$, and by the same argument as Case 1 one then checks that

 as desired. \end{proof}